-Being a ghostwriter, quite a few people have asked, “Should I write my memoir?”
-They often share their ideas and dreams with me about writing a book.
-I enjoy helping people fulfill their ambitions and complete their lifelong goals.
+Over the years quite a few people have approached me asking, “Should I write my memoir?”
+So many individuals have shared with me their ideas and dreams about writing a book.
+As a ghostwriter, I truly enjoy helping people fulfill their lifelong goals.
+It’s quite rewarding.

 Does that sound familiar?

 If so, here are a few questions to consider:

 This is a question many people fail to ask themselves.
 A book that seeks revenge or shares a horrific upbringing as its theme isn’t a book that should be written.
 That’s a common memoir mistake.
 Please write a book that you will still be proud of in five years.

 Here are some elements to think about as you consider writing a memoir:

 Will my book uplift others?
 Really, at the end of the day, you want to create a book that will inspire others toward greatness.
 You want to encourage them to live their lives to the fullest and to learn from your experiences.